 Project in 2019

-This year, TFWA will continue its partnership with Lotus Flower Trust to further its mission and help eradicate poverty through education in the most remote part of India.
+TFWA continued its partnership with Lotus Flower Trust to further its mission and help eradicate poverty through education in the most remote part of India.
 In the province of Manali, the locals are from a very poor farming community and the prospect to improve one's livelihood in this remote region in Uttrakhand in Northern India is very slim.
 The rest of the nation has benefited from India's modernization and its growing economy except for this corner of the subcontinent.
-Once again, the Trust has been tasked to fund the construction of 5 new classrooms, toilets and a teachers office at the Himalayan Public School in Manali.
-The building of the new classrooms will allow 150 more children to be enrolled who would normally end up in child labour if they are unable to have access to school.
+Through TFWA Care's financial assistance, the Trust has been able to construct of 5 new classrooms, toilets and a teachers office at the Himalayan Public School in Manali.
+The building of the new classrooms has allowed 150 more children to be enrolled who would normally end up in child labour if they are unable to have access to school.

 In the province of Manali, the locals are described as subsistence farmers who live off from what they grow.
 Poverty is never far away in this part of the world.
 Jobs are scarce and the locals do not have much option other than to pursue a livelihood in agriculture.
 The only way out of poverty is through education and by building schools to give the children in this region the chance to learn more than what their parents have acquired.
 By supporting the building of new classrooms, TFWA Care opens an opportunity for the children in Manali a chance to breakout from their current situation.
 Little by little, we can help make a difference for a brighter future.